wttech/acm/README.md

 |---------------------|------------|-------|--------|
 | 1.0.0               | 6.5, cloud | 8, 11 | 4.x    |

 Note that AEM Content Manager is using Groovy scripts concept.
-However it is **not** using [AEM Groovy Console](https://github.com/icfnext/aem-groovy-console).
+However, it is **not** using [AEM Groovy Console](https://github.com/icfnext/aem-groovy-console).
 It is done intentionally, because Groovy Console has close dependencies to concrete AEM version.
 AEM Content Manager tool is implemented in a AEM version agnostic way, to make it more universal and more fault-tolerant when AEM version is changing.
 It is compatible with AEM Groovy Console - simply install one of AEM Content Manager distributions without Groovy console OSGi bundle included as it is usually provided by Groovy Console AEM package.